galichy79/Bot_presentation/pres-for-pdf1.md

-# Our people may be working for the enemy without even realizing it 2
+# What's the problem?
+Our people may be working for the enemy without even realizing it 2

 - Is the company I am going to work for connected to the aggressor country?
 - Is it a reliable company?